-Project Baseline and How to Manage It
+What Is a Project Baseline and How to Manage It?

-My team was assigned to this project.
+My team (4 people) was assigned to this project.
 Upon approval of the project charter, we developed the Scope Statement, WBS, Schedule and Budget.
 So the three constraints (the baselines) were defined and stated.
 As a project manager, I developed the PM plan and got it approved by the sponsor.

-Ideally, we would follow the PM plan from the very beginning till the end.
+Ideally, we would follow the project management plan from the very beginning till the end.
 But in fact the reality was not aligned with the plan, so there were deviations that should be approved or rejected.
 The point was, the new update put in greater hardware requirements, so we had to upgrade or replace our company servers.
 This situation caused changes to the scope baseline.

 We added addition of tasks to the WBS, which pushed out the completion date and increased increase the funding required for project completion.
 As a result, as the scope baseline was changed, the time baseline and the cost baseline were changed as well.